znsio/specmatic-documentation/Features.md

 ## Service Virtualisation

-In stub mode, Qontract provides random responses to requests that match the contract.
+In stub mode, Specmatic provides random responses to requests that match the contract.
 It's a way of exploring what the contract looks like.

 This is meant to be used by anyone who wants to take a fake version of the API for a spin.